tstillwell/neo-scan/README.md

 Connects to NASA NEOWS API and displays info about nearby Near Earth Objects in the browser.

+The code which fetches the data from the API is in js/main.js

 Please get an API key and add it in if you'll be running more than a few queries.